zextras/tech-doc/source/carbonio/_management/advancedbackup.rst

       ^^^^

-      Both the the raw item or the metadata file are readable and the content is correct, but Zimbra refuses to inject the item.
+      Both the the raw item or the metadata file are readable and the content is correct, but |product| refuses to inject the item.

 .. _how_can_i_identify_unrestored_items:

 How Can I Identify Unrestored Items?
 ------------------------------------

-There are two ways to do so: via the CLI and via the Zimbra Web Client.
+There are two ways to do so: via the CLI and via the Administration Console.
 The first way can be used to search for the item within the backup/import path, and the second can be used to view the items in the source server.